kodonnell/qoi/README.md

 - Add some benchmarks and compare with `qoi`
 - Automatically create release on github when push a tag v*?
 - `setuptools_scm_git_archive`?
-- Get cibuildwheels to do a build without `--wheel` option to ensure the source distribution is good.

 ## Discussion